megha-n-bodke/Leaderboard/README.md

 # Leaderboard
 A website that displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.

-> Leaderboard provides scores about players scores and their names.

 ## Built With

 - Major languages